jeffreykegler/hoonlint/misc/whitespace.md

   Its pre-comment column should be undefined.

 * A kingside jogging.
-  The base column of its jogs should be one stop after the anchor column.
+  The base column of its jogs should be aligned one stop after the anchor column.

 * A vertical gap.